Showing posts with label Organisational Risk Management. Show all posts

 It is better to ensure that dedicated communication channels for risk management are organised so that essential elements and information are recovered.
 No matter the risk or where it comes from, an organisation must ascertain its risks and take the appropriate actions to mitigate them through avoidance, prevention, containment or transfer.

-More articles can be found at Procurement and Supply Chain Management Made Simple.
-A look at procurement and supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness in the supply of their products and services to customers' delight. ©️ Procurement and Supply Chain Management Made Simple.
+Additional articles can be found at Supply Chain Management Made Easy.
+This site looks at supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness of their product and service supply to the customers' delight. ©️ Supply Chain Management Made Easy.
 All rights reserved.